sfiala2/498_NO2_Pred/manuscript.md

 The potential explanatory variables of air quality monitor IDs, states, latitude, longitude, and WRF-Chem+DOMINO each exist as single columns.
 The variables related to land-use of impervious surfaces, population, major road length, residential road length, and total road length each have several columns quantifying these values based on the radius from the air quality monitor.
 The impervious surfaces, population, and major road length variables have 22 columns each based on radii ranging from 100 to 10,000 meters.
 The variables minor road length and total road length have 30 columns each based on radii ranging from 100 to 14,000 meters.

 The spatially-related data of latitude, longitude, and state of air quality monitors can be best interpreted by viewing this data plotted on a map.
 Each observation corresponds to a unique monitoring station at a distinct longitude and latitude, so there are 255 points.
 Monitors in this dataset come from 43 of the 50 states in the USA, excluding Alabama, Alaska, Hawaii, Mississippi, Montana, Oregon, Nebraska, and West Virginia.
 Many of the states.
 Many states have just one or two monitors, while nearly half of all of the monitors are in the three states California, Texas, and Pennsylvania.
+Observing Figure 2.2, there are many spatial gaps in the data and little discernible correlation between position and NO<sub>2</sub> quantity.

 ![Figure 2.2 Map of Concentrations](images/NO2_conc_map.png)

 ![Figure 2.3 Correlation plot](images/corr_plot.png)